Sunday, May 23, 2010

 * When we do this, understanding that people are on a journey, we are forced to prioritise what we teach, and when.

+* All Scripture is inspired by God; but not all Scripture is equally important to a person/group at any given time.
+Further, all Scripture is not equally able to be applied at any given time.
 (If we've worked with people in different age groups and different situations, we already know this to be true.
 We would find it unhelpful to try to teach the details of the story of David and Bathsheeba to preppies; but might find it very applicable to teenagers whose hormones are racing like crazy)

 * To teach less for more, we must identify and package a handful of must-know, can't-be-without, age-appropriate principles for each target group.